thesis-backlog/simbench-titian-extension/README.md

 ## 📂 Current Contents

 - `env/`: Custom Gymnasium environment implementation using SimBench and pandapower
+- `environment.py`: Contains the ENV_RHV class (modularized into `env/`)

+---

+## 🛠️ Work in Progress

+The following items are being progressively integrated:
 - `agent/`: PPO agent configuration and training setup
 - `utils/`: Utility functions for reward computation, callbacks, and logging
 - `scripts/`: Scripts for training and evaluating RL agents
 - `notebooks/`: Jupyter notebooks for demonstration, evaluation, and visualization
-- `environment.py`: Contains the ENV_RHV class (to be modularized into `env/`)

----

-## 🛠️ Work in Progress

-The following items are being progressively integrated:
 - PPO training and evaluation loop
 - Congestion-based reward structure with penalty logic
 - Logging and monitoring callbacks